-- □ Step 1: Set and understand your program's mission, vision, and values statements (Criterion I.A.1). - □ See section for Criterion I.A.1. - Step 2: Set at least one goal for each of the required categories (Educational, Research, Service, and any other appropriate subcategories). - Goals: Goals are statements of ambition that support the overall mission, vision, and value statements of your program by identifying specific areas of emphasis.
-Goals should align with your vision statement. - □ Example: Educational Goal #1 To provide outstanding executives to the healthcare industry. - Step 3: For each goal, set at least one measurable target your program can seek to hit within an academic year. - Target: Targets are indicators of successful performance towards the goal.
+- Step 1: Set and understand your program's mission, vision, and values statements (Criterion I.A.1). - □ See section for Criterion I.A.1. - □ Step 2: Set goals designed to achieve your program's mission and vision. - Goals: Goals are statements of ambition that support the overall mission, vision, and value statements of your program by identifying specific areas of emphasis. - □ Example: Educational Goal #1 To provide outstanding executives to the healthcare industry. - Step 3: For each goal, set at least one measurable target your program can seek to hit within an academic year. - Target: Targets are indicators of successful performance towards the goal.
 Targets must be actionable and measurable, preferably with a quantitative metric such as a number or percentage. - Example: All students will achieve at least an 80% score on the comprehensive core competency exam at the end of their studies. - □ Add or delete any rows that are not necessary. - Candidate programs Candidate Programs must complete the Goals and Targets to be Met and Measurement Description sections.
 These sections are shaded in gray.
 The other sections (in white) are optional for Candidate Programs and will be required in the Self Study - □ Self-study year programs Programs in Self-Study must complete this Figure in its entirety. - Pro-tip: For information on the average number and lengths of goals, see our Core Learning Center (CLC) on our CAHME website.

-Sell-Study Hallu Stanuarus

-Example 1 L:

-Research Goal #1: Encourage ar administration. nd support innova ative research i n health economics, heal th policy, ar nd healthcare

-PLAN D D STUDY ACT

-Why is this important?
+Research Goal #1: Encourage and support innovative research in health economics, health policy, and healthcare administration.
+PLAN DC D STUDY ACT Why is this important?
 How does it align with your mission, vision, values?
-Target Measurement Date of Assessment Results Achieved Actions Based on Results

-100% of faculty will be involved in at least one research effort each academic year Annual faculty review forms have a designated space to note research efforts currently involved in 2020-2021 100% full-time faculty met this target Yes Continue to monitor and assess.
-Consider hosting a research presentation event for staff members to present to students and the public.
+Target Measurement Date of Assessment Results Achieved Actions Based on Results 100% of faculty will be involved in at least one research effort each academic year Annual faculty review forms have a designated space to note research efforts currently involved in 2020-2021 100% full-time faculty met this target Yes Continue to monitor and assess.
+Consider hosting a research presentation event for staff members to present to students and the public. +more

-+more